WalletScrutiny/WalletScrutinyCom/_android/com.komodoplatform.atomicdex.md

 ## App Description from Google Play

-> AtomicDEX Mobile offers the widest permissionless cross-chain trading support of any mobile crypto app on the market.
+> AtomicDEX Mobile offers the widest permission-less cross-chain trading support of any mobile crypto app on the market.
 >
 > It’s a fast and secure multi-coin wallet with peer-to-peer (P2P) DEX support, designed for ease of use and perfect for storing digital assets.
 >